CJohnston079/odin-rock-paper-scissors/README.md

 ### Facing off
 - ✔️ The player choice should appear in their box in the arena.
-- A countdown of ...3 ...2 ...1 should appear before the PC choice is revealed.
+- ✔️ countdown of ...3 ...2 ...1 should appear before the PC choice is revealed.
 - Upon revealing the PC choice, the program should wait for one second before declaring a winner.

 ### Declaring a winner